Farah-H/Plane-Project/README.md

      i.e. "DD/MM/YYYY" vs "MM/DD/YYYY" in different countries, and if not does it make it clear which order the user should use when inputting this?
 - !Is it clear what the user is inputting for each attribute and what form it should take?
+## StaffMember class
+- Can the StaffMember log in to be able to perform tasks that only Staff can perform?
+- Can a StaffMember change their details e.g. regularly changing their passwords to ensure the system is secure?
+    - If a StaffMember tries to change their password and inputs their existing password they should be told that their new password must be different from their last password
 ## AirportAssistant class
 - Can the create_passenger() function retrieve and use a Passenger's name and Passport details
     - Can they then add that Passenger to a Flight?